kuntan2237/silverspring/README.md

 * You have fully responsibility for each dollar in your wallet
 * Don't test with real money in your account

+# How To Start

+1. Copy config.sample to config, don't forget to change your apikey and secretkey
+ * Set ./silver.py to proper permission and start it

 # Features
 * Exchanges websites
 	- www.okcoin.cn, REST APIs